GEOSwift/GEOSwiftMapKit/README.md

   your contribution
 * Run `$ xed Package.swift` to open the project in Xcode.
 * Run `$ swiftlint` from the repo root and resolve any issues.
-* Update GEOSwiftMapKit.xcodeproj: After making your changes, you also need to update the Xcode project.
-You'll need a version of Carthage greater than 0.36.0 so that you can use the `--use-xcframeworks` option.
-Run `$ carthage update --use-xcframeworks` to generate GEOSwift.xcframework and geos.xcframework.
-Then open the GEOSwiftMapKit.xcodeproj and ensure that it works with your changes.
-You'll likely only need to make changes if you've added, removed, or renamed files.
 * Sign in to travis-ci.org (if you've never signed in before, CI won't run to verify your pull request)
 * Push your branch and create a pull request to `main`